Santiago Schnell, DPhil (Oxon), FRSC

 In 2008, he joined the Department of Molecular & Integrative Physiology at the University of Michigan Medical School as Associate Professor.
 He is also appointed Associate Professor of Computational Medicine & Bioinformatics, and William K. Brehm Investigator at the Brehm Center for Diabetes Research.
 Dr. Schnell is faculty of the Michigan Diabetes Research and Training Center, Center for Organogenesis, Molecular & Cellular Biology Program, Michigan Center for Integrative Research in Critical Care, Michigan Institute for Computational Discovery and Engineering, and Michigan Institute for Data Science.
 In 2015, Dr. Schnell was promoted to the rank of Professor, and was appointed as the John A. Jacquez College Professor of Physiology in 2017.
 He has been serving as the interim chair of the Department of Molecular & Integrative Physiology since August, 2017.

 Dr. Schnell is the Director of the In Sicilo Protein Analysis Module of the University of Michigan Protein Folding Disease Initiative.
-He is co-Director of the University of Michigan Systems and Integrative Biology Training Grant.
+He is co-Director of the University of Michigan Systems and Integrative Biology Training Grant, and Associate Director of the Multidisciplinary Training Program in Basic Diabetes Research.
 He also serves as Program Director of the Educational Program Interfacing Computation and Engineering with Digestive and Metabolic Physiology, and the co-Director of the Summer Undergraduate Fellowship Program at the Department of Molecular & Integrative Physiology.
 His research has been continuously funded by National Institutes of Health, National Science Foundation and other entities.

 Dr. Schnell is a member of the Standards for Reporting Enzymology Data (STRENDA) Commission to establish standard forms of data presentations for enzyme research and improve the quality of data reporting in the scientific literature.
 He was elected Fellow of the Royal Society of Chemistry for his for work and discoveries in theoretical enzyme kinetics and modeling reactions inside cells in 2011, and Fellow of the American Association for the Advancement of Science for his contributions to the theoretical modeling of complex biochemical reactions and optional estimation of their rates in 2016.